-You should review your social media policy when:
+You should also review your social media policy when:

 - There has been a breach in the policy by an employee, you need to find out whether your policy was not clear enough.

-- When there is a new way of social media communication on an exsiting social media platform or when there is a new popular social media platform.
+- When there is a new way of social media communication on an existing social media platform or when there is a new popular social media platform.

 - Avoid policy requirements that are onerous and unreasonable.
 Example: suggesting employees to control employee’s friends commentary about your company via social media.